 Many people find it very hard to talk about suicidal feelings — this can be because they are worried about how others will react or because they cannot find the words.
 They might hide how they are feeling and convince friends or family that they are coping.

-The NHS Choices website has a list of warning signs that you could notice, but there might not be any signs or you might not be able to tell.
+The Samaritans website also has a helpful page for anyone worried that someone they know is feeling suicidal.
+This page includes a list of warning signs that you may notice, although there might not be any signs or you might not be able to tell.
 Correctly interpreting how someone else is feeling can be difficult so it's very important not to blame yourself if you aren't able to spot the signs that someone is feeling suicidal.

 I wish other people would understand that I don't want these feelings, I didn't ask for these feelings and I want them to go away, but it isn't that simple.

 Anyone can have suicidal feelings, whatever their background or situation in life.
 Suicidal feelings have a wide range of possible causes.
 (See our information on suicidal feelings for more about possible causes.)
 They can be a symptom of an existing mental health problem or episode of mental distress, or sometimes a side effect of psychiatric or other medication.
 When someone is feeling suicidal it is important to be aware of any medications they are taking which might be causing or aggravating these feelings.

 To find out more about side effects of specific medications talk to your GP or contact NHS direct on 111 (for England) or 0845 46 47 (for Wales).

 I try and explain to my friends that it's like there is a huge, thick, black cloud following you around.
 It doesn't matter what you're doing, how good your life appears or how 'ok' you seem.